-In this twenty-ninth edition, we flag and comment on employment law developments during the third quarter of 2020 and highlight some of the major legislative, consultative, policy and case law changes to look out for in 2020.
+In this thirtieth edition, we flag and comment on employment law developments during the fourth quarter of 2020 and highlight some of the major legislative, consultative, policy and case law changes to look out for 2021.

 This publication is a result of ongoing cross-border collaboration between 15 law firms across Asia with whose lawyers Mayer Brown has had the pleasure of working with closely for many years.
 For a list of contributing lawyers and law firms, please see the contacts page.